schriste6/Final_Project_Team4_Red_vs_White/README.md

           12. <b>quality (based on sensory data)</b>: (score between 0 and 10)
 - <b>Questions we hope to answer with the data:</b>
     - Can we use a machine learning algorithm to predict if the wine is red or white based on features of the wines?
-    - Can we predict the quality of each red and white wine sample, to determine if it is low, medium, or high quality?

 ## First Segment Requirements: